OCD and Anxiety

 Kubicek’s hiring rounds out the initial leadership team for the campus which includes Roger Luhn, MD, child and adolescent psychiatrist and Brown Deer campus medical director; Jessica Pitre, clinical services manager who coordinated the intensive outpatient and partial hospital program openings beginning in August 2014; and these recent appointments:

-Dr. Numaan is the vice president of Rogers’ medical staff and a board-certified adult psychiatrist practicing full-time at Rogers Memorial Hospital—West Allis.
+Dr. Numaan is the vice president of Rogers’ medical staff and a board-certified adult psychiatrist practicing full-time at Rogers Behavioral Health in West Allis.
 He also has provided services in behalf of Rogers at Columbia St. Mary's and Waukesha Memorial hospitals.
 Prior to joining Rogers in 2008, he served as medical director of the behavioral health unit at St. Joseph Hospital in West Bend.

 Welsh has more than 20 years of experience in clinical and administrative capacities in Milwaukee and Waukesha, most recently at Jewish Family Services where he served as vice president of clinical and case management.